Senate bill would protect drinking water from PFAs

 Patrice Lee, a Fairbanks resident, was among several Alaskans testifying in support of the bill.

-“PFAs need to be outlawed and drinking water standards set,” Lee told committee members. ”This bill is an important first step.”
+“PFAs need to be outlawed and drinking water standards set,” Lee said. ”This bill is an important first step.”

 Lee noted that PFAs are pervasive in the greater Fairbanks area with the chemicals present in public and private water sources, as well as in lakes and sloughs.